 Your vet can help you determine if there are medical or behavioral reasons for your cats’ behavior.
 The causes of litter box aversion can be complicated to uncover.

 - Solution: A rule of thumb is one litter tray per cat and then one extra.
-Make sure your elderly cat can physically manage getting into the litter tray.
-Ensure litter boxes are somewhere private and quiet and not near to food and water bowls.
+Make sure your elderly cat can physically manage to get into the litter tray.
+Ensure litter boxes are somewhere private and quiet and not near food and water bowls.

 10. Type Of Cat Litter

 This is another one where the issue isn’t with your cat’s poop itself but their toilet.
 Certain types of cat litter do a better job of controlling odors than others.
 Some types, such as clay or plant-based litters retain more odors compared to clumping litter.
 If you aren’t regularly scooping your cat’s litter box, you’ll notice more poop smell in your home.

 Cats usually have a texture preference when it comes to litter and some will only use one type.
 Generally, you’ll need to rule out all the other reasons for smelly poop we just discussed before determining that your cat litter is to blame.

 - Solution: Use unscented, clumping litter if possible.
 When using clay or plant litter, regularly change out the entire box rather than just scooping.